Back to Writing

 • Standard Claude started with a generic description: "the editor supports images through multi-layered architecture."

-• Claude + mgrep was specific and immediately useful: it identified the TipTap React editor and the gallery's two core modes, "selection" and "gallery change."
+• Claude with mgrep was specific and useful.
+It identified the TipTap React editor and the gallery's two core modes, "selection" and "gallery change."

 Improved Technical Accuracy

-Deeper in the analysis, standard Claude made a subtle but significant error: it described two ways to enter the full-screen gallery as separate features.
-The mgrep version correctly saw two triggers for the same action.
+Standard Claude made a subtle but important error.
+It described two ways to enter the full-screen gallery as separate features.
+The mgrep version correctly identified them as two triggers for the same action.

 A More Logical Flow

-The mgrep response was logical: it started with front-end UX, then moved through back-end routes, the storage layer, and markdown handling.
+The mgrep response flowed logically from front-end UX to back-end routes, the storage layer, and markdown handling.

-The standard Claude response was more scattered, jumping between front-end UX, back-end details, and another front-end component.
+Standard Claude's response was scattered.
+It jumped between front-end UX, back-end details, and other front-end components.

 For example, my app uses a two-tier image URL strategy.
-The mgrep response explained the intent: fast, pre-signed URLs for thumbnails and a stable proxy for permanent images.
-Standard Claude presented the raw JSON, which was less helpful for what I asked.
+The mgrep response explained the design's intent: fast, pre-signed URLs for thumbnails and a stable proxy for permanent images.
+Standard Claude just presented raw JSON and missed the point.

-The tools we give our AI assistants matter.
+The tools you give an AI assistant matter.

-• Better Tools, Better Results: A semantic search tool like mgrep yields faster, more efficient, higher-quality analysis.
+• Better tools produce better results: A semantic search tool like mgrep yields faster, more efficient, and higher-quality analysis.

-• Efficiency is a Quality Signal: The mgrep version used less than half the context.
-This wasn't a shortcut; it was a more direct path to the answer.
+• Efficiency signals quality: The mgrep version used less than half the context.
+This was not a shortcut; it was a more direct path to the answer.